Priyamjain1105/Cpp-Programming/Object oriented programming/readme.md

               memory get allocated when object of class is created.
 3. **Encapsulation**: Binding the data and functions that manipulate them
 4. **Abstraction**: Displaying only essential information and hinding the details.
-5. **Polymorphism**: Ability of a message to be displaced in more than one form Operator Overloading
+5. **Polymorphism**: Ability of a message to be displaced in more than one form
+    Operator Overloading
     Function Overloading

-Inheritance
+6. **Inheritance:** derive properties and characterstics from another class is called inheritance